-Peggy Tobolowsky, JD: Professor in the Criminal Justice Department, University of North Texas.
+Peggy Tobolowsky, JD: Retired professor in the Criminal Justice Department, University of North Texas.
 Past chairperson and currently life trustee of the Board of Trustees of the Dallas Jewish Community Foundation.
 Previous Board of Directors member of the Jewish Federation of Greater Dallas, United Way of Metropolitan Dallas, and United Way of Metropolitan Dallas Foundation.

 Martin M. van Brauman: Senior VP, Corporate Secretary, Treasurer, Director, Zion Oil & Gas, Inc. (NASDAQ - "ZN"), Dallas, Texas & Caesarea, Israel.
 He is also the Managing Director of The Abraham Foundation (Geneva, Switzerland) and the Managing Director of the Bnei Joseph Foundation (Israeli amuta).
 He is the co-founder and President of Jews and Christians United For Israel, Inc. (Texas nonprofit corporation - §501(c)(3)) and published the book entitled Jews and Christians, Fellow Travelers to the End of Days and publishes a monthly posting on its website concerning Judaism, Christianity and anti-Semitism.